-Since January 1, 2020, through the date of this filing, a total of 288,303 OP Units were tendered for redemption.
-As a result, we issued 288,303 shares of common stock (in exchange for 288,303 of the tendered OP Units).
-These shares of common stock were issued in reliance on an exemption from registration under Section 4(a)(2) of the Securities Act of 1933, as amended.
-We relied on the exemption under Section 4(a)(2) based upon factual representations received from the limited partners who received the shares of common stock.
+Since January 1, 2022, through the date of this filing, a total of 204,778 OP Units were tendered for redemption, which we satisfied by issuing 204,778 shares of common stock.
+These shares of common stock were issued in reliance on an exemption from registration under Section 4(a)(2) of the Securities Act of 1933, as amended, which we relied on based upon factual representations received from the limited partners who received the shares of common stock.
 Currently, there are no OP Units outstanding that are held by non-controlling limited partners.